Windows Autopilot user-driven mode

 Windows Autopilot user-driven mode lets you configure new Windows 10 devices to automatically transform them from their factory state to a ready-to-use state.
 This process doesn't require that IT personnel touch the device.

-The process is simple so that anyone can complete it.
-Devices can be shipped or distributed to the end user directly with simple instructions:
+The process is very simple.
+Devices can be shipped or distributed to the end user directly with the following instructions:

 - Unbox the device, plug it in, and turn it on.